 We believe the view must have been spectacular some years ago, when there were no tall buildings that covered the beautiful landscape and the view of Gaya Island and the sea.

-If you are a first time visitor in the city, it’s not a bad view and you can get a bit of exercise at the same time.
+If you are a first time visitor in Kota Kinabalu, it’s not a bad view and you can get a bit of exercise at the same time.

-Another thing that we can suggest is a visit to the Marlin Statue.
+Another thing to do in Kota Kinabalu that we can suggest is a visit to the Marlin Statue.

 In the middle of the roundabout on Jalan Tun Fuad Stephens Street, you can take a great picture of this giant fish with the background of Gaya Island.
 The statue was inaugurated in February 2000, when Kota Kinabalu obtained city status.
 Recommended time of visit: sunset!